 This 33-credit hour program leads to a Master of Science degree with a major in kinesiology and a concentration in general kinesiology.
 The degree program is designed for students who wish to combine advanced study in kinesiology with an approved support area.
 All students are required to do directed research, however students may select either a thesis or non-thesis option.
-Both options require completion of 18-21 credit hours of core courses, 9 hours of approved support area and 3-6 elective ours.
+Both options require completion of 18-21 credit hours of core courses, 9 hours of approved support area and three to six elective hours.

-General Kinesiology Studies Concentration Requirements
+General Kinesiology Studies Concentration

+nequirements

 Minimum Requirements Credit Hours

 KIN 510.
 Principles of Motor Learning 3

 KIN 631.
 Philosophy of Sport Studies 3

 KIN 655.
 Research Techniques 3

 Choose one of the following: 3

 KIN 547.
-Principles and Strategies of Athletic Development
+Principles and Strategies of Athletic Deve lopment

 KIN 644.
 Metabolic and Cardiorespiratory Aspects of Exercise

 KIN 645.
-Muscular, Hormonal and Environmental Aspects of Exercise
+Muscular, Hormonal and Environmental Asp pects of Exercise

 Choose one of the following: 3

 KIN 622.
 Motivation and Achievement in Sport

 KIN 625.
 Social Issues in Sport Studies

 Choose one of the following: 3-6

 KIN 697.
 Directed Research in Kinesiology

 KIN 700.
-Thesis ,
+Thesis

 Approved support area of study 9

 Approved electives 3-6

 33